Bikin-Creative/Lineux-Toolchanger/Usermods/Ratrig V Core 3.1/README.md

-# Lineux for V-Core 3.1 contributed by guy|LNX.4
+# Lineux for V-Core 3.1

+Contributed by guy|LNX.4